huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    :param number metatileId: the metatile id of the block
    :param number collision: the collision of the block (``0`` = passable, ``1`` = impassable)
    :param number elevation: the elevation of the block
+   :param boolean forceRedraw: Force the map view to refresh.
+Defaults to ``true``.
+Redrawing the map view is expensive, so set to ``false`` when making many consecutive map edits, and then redraw the map once using ``map.redraw()``.
+   :param boolean commitChanges: Commit the changes to the map's edit/undo history.
+Defaults to ``true``.
+When making many related map edits, it can be useful to set this to ``false``, and then commit all of them together with ``map.commit()``.

 .. js:function:: map.getMetatileId(x, y)